srosorcxisto/zomiaonescraper/README.md

 ### About
 One of my favorite Podcast, SovryTech just moved from Patreon to PodBean.
-Unfortunately, the PodBean RSS Feed does not include premium content, requiring the PodBean App to listen. luckily, PodBean DOES allow access to http content using HTTP authentication if you have the url for the mp3 file and a premium subscription.
+Unfortunately, the PodBean RSS Feed does not include premium content, requiring the PodBean App to listen.
+Luckily, PodBean DOES allow access to premium content using native HTTP Authentication if you have the url for the mp3 file and a premium subscription.

 This script scrapes the zomia.podbean.com site for premium content and creates an RSS feed for it.
 When loaded into a podcatcher, this allows you listen to premium content if you are a Zomia ONE Underground subscriber.

-It should go without saying that this is a fan created script and is in no way connected with or endorsed by Zomia ONE or Podbean.
+It should go without saying that this is a fan created script and is in no way connected with or endorsed by Zomia ONE or Podbean nor does it allow you to access premium content without a subscription.

 ### Linux quickstart:
 ```bash